I am a Clinical Associate Professor of Computer Science at the Courant Institute of

 Hi!
 Thanks for visiting my personal web site.
 I live in Brooklyn, New York with my wife and daughter.
 I was born in New York City and grew up in Teaneck, New Jersey.
 I am a scientist, scholar, teacher and writer whose career has focused on research in the areas of labor, education, artificial intelligence, and machine learning.
-Currently I am the lead instructor for Galvanize of a 13-week data science intensive course here in New York designed to train students for careers as data scientists.
+Recently I was the lead instructor for Galvanize of a 13-week data science intensive course here in New York designed to train students for careers as data scientists.

 I am familiar with a wide range of statistical and machine learning algorithms, and I have extensive experience with large data sets, statistical analysis including regression analysis and propensity score matching, cluster analysis, database systems, and text processing.
 I am the author of a book on neural networks.

 In my social science work, I focus on research and program evaluation in workforce development and training, labor markets, income security, and higher education.